Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Experiment Details

 \subsection{Experimental setup for measuring generalization}

 Figure \ref{fig_intro} compares our Hessian distance measure with previous distance measures and generalization errors of fine-tuning.
 In this illustration, we fine-tune the ViT-Base model on the Clipart dataset with weakly-supervised label noise.
 We control the model distance from the initialization $v_i$ in fine-tuning and sweep the range of distance constraints in $\{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0\}$.
 For the distance measure, we evaluate the generalization bound from \citet{pitas2017pac}.
 For the scale of the bound is orders of magnitude larger than the generalization error, we show their values divided by $10^{74}$ in Figure \ref{fig_intro}.
-For Hessian distance measure, we evaluate the quantity ${ \sqrt{C} \sum_{i=1}^L \sqrt{\cH_i}/{\sqrt n}}$ from Equation \ref{eq_main}.
-The generalization error is measured by the difference between averaged test loss and averaged training loss.
+For Hessian distance measure, we evaluate the quantity from Equation \eqref{eq_main}.
+The difference between averaged test and training losses is the generalization error.